lindermanlab/gpslds/README.md

 # gpSLDS

-This repository contains an implementation of Gaussian Process Switching Linear Dynamical Systems (gpSLDS), described in the paper here (insert link).
+This repository contains an implementation of Gaussian Process Switching Linear Dynamical Systems (gpSLDS), described in our paper [here](https://arxiv.org/abs/2408.03330).
+The current recommended citation for this paper is:

+> Hu, A., Zoltowski, D., Nair, A., Anderson, D., Duncker, L., & Linderman, S. (2024).
+Modeling Latent Neural Dynamics with Gaussian Process Switching Linear Dynamical Systems. arXiv preprint arXiv:2408.03330.

 ## Repo structure
 ```